decentraland/gltf-validator-ts/examples/basic/README.md

 # Basic GLTF Validation Example

-This example demonstrates how to validate a GLB model file using the Enhanced GLTF Validator.
+This example demonstrates how to validate a GLB model file using GLTF Validator (TypeScript).

 ## Your Model